 With the expansion of the global market in dental products and supplies, it’s crucial to have reliable international standards that ensure compliance and safety across borders.
 The ADA is the voice of American dentistry around the world.
 All dentistry-related standards in ISO are handled through Technical Committee 106 Dentistry.
 ANSI has chosen the ADA to be the sponsor and secretariat of the U.S. Technical Advisory Group (U.S. TAG), which is the American voting body for all international dental standards.

 The U.S. TAG meets annually in conjunction with the SCDP (see meeting information in section above).
-ISO/TC 106 will hold its annual meeting in Osaka, Japan on Sept.
-15-20, 2019.
+ISO/TC 106 will hold its next annual meeting virtually between August 23 and September 3, 2021.
 Attendees must be registered members of the U.S. TAG to attend the international meeting.
 For more information, please contact Kathy Medic at firstname.lastname@example.org or 312.440.2533.

 More information on U.S. TAG